ncherric/Iliad-ReadtheDocs/docs/tutorial/snp_array.rst

 each module pipeline has a specific ``Snakefile``.
 Snakemake will automatically detect the main snakefile, which is named excatly as such and found in the ``workflow`` directory: ``workflow/Snakefile``.
 Iliad reserves the main snakefile for the main module, specifically the raw sequence read data module_.
-This means the user must specify which ``Snakefile`` will be invoked with
+This means the user must specify which ``Snakefile`` will be invoked with the following:

 .. code-block:: console